e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 1. Required elements of the paper:

-1. The structured abstract, including the following sections: Background, Aim, Method, Results, Conclusion (do not merge Results and Conclusion!)
+1. The structured abstract.
+Include the following sections: Background, Aim, Method, Results, Conclusion (do not merge Results and Conclusion).

 2. Keywords.